-Join Brian Bradley for an in-depth discussion in this video Shape operators, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Shape operators, part of Learning Particle Flow in 3ds Max 2013.

 Another extremely important aspect of the particle effects we are looking…to create will often times be their look, or visual appearance.…Now, this of course is not always true, as we may be passing the rendering or look of…our particles off to another system and so are…only interested in the motion generated by particle flow.…But, assuming we are concerned with the look of our…particles, one set of operators that will be of great interest…to us would be those controlling particle shape, which is the…group we will be giving some attention to in this particular video.…